Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: Summary

-To obtain the theoretical predictions for the SGWB anisotropies, with future GW observations in mind, we assumed the two configurations of the Bogoliubov coefficients: one is for the highly blue-tilted tensor spectrum, and the other is for the almost scale-invariant spectrum.
-Using those configurations, we have computed the self-correlation function of the SGWB anisotropies and the cross-correlation function of those with the CMB temperature fluctuations.
-Then, we evaluated the possible maximum values of the amplitudes of those correlation functions in light of the backreaction constraint and the perturbativity condition.
-As a result, we have found that both anisotropies can dominate those originating from the late-time metric perturbations, so-called SW effects, and shown that the anisotropies with the maximum amplitudes can potentially be tested with PTA experiments.
-We have also found that the SNR for the scale-invariant case is much smaller than unity.
-However, since how large the SNR can be depends on the magnitude of $\bar\Omega_{\rm GW}$, those anisotropies could be tested with DECIGO/BBO as well if a relatively large tensor power spectrum compared to the scale-invariant case is detected at the deci-Hz frequency band.
-Here, our analysis of the detectability is based on order estimations, and hence it would be important to compute the noise spectrum explicitly and discuss the detectability in detail.
-We will leave it to our future work.
+To obtain the theoretical predictions for the SGWB anisotropies, with future GW observations in mind, we assumed the two configurations of the Bogoliubov coefficients: one for the highly blue-tilted tensor spectrum, and the other for the almost scale-invariant spectrum.
+Using those configurations, we computed the self-correlation function of the SGWB anisotropies and the cross-correlation function of those with the CMB temperature fluctuations.
+Then, we evaluated the maximum possible values of the amplitudes of those correlation functions in light of the backreaction constraint and the perturbativity condition.
+As a result, we have found that both anisotropies can dominate those originating from the late-time metric perturbations, so-called SW effects, and shown that the anisotropies with the maximum amplitudes can potentially be tested with the DECIGO/BBO and PTA experiments.
+Here, ${\rm SNR}\geq1$ for DECIGO/BBO requires a relatively large non-linearity parameter such as $\mathcal{O}(10^{6})$, compared to the PTA experiments case which requires the non-linearity parameter to be $\geq\mathcal{O}(1)$ for ${\rm SNR}\geq1$.
+Such a large value of the non-linearity parameter might imply the necessity of taking into account higher-point correlation functions such as a trispectrum in evaluating the non-Gaussianities.
+Since how large the SNR can be depends on the magnitude of $\bar\Omega_{\rm GW}$, the anisotropies with sufficiently large amplitudes detected by DECIGO/BBO would be obtained with a smaller value of the non-linearity parameter if a relatively large tensor power spectrum compared to the scale-invariant case is obtained.
+Therefore, it would be worth applying the peaked Bogoliubov coefficient to SGWBs at deci-Hz.
+Also, our analysis of the detectability is based on order estimations, and hence it would be important to compute the noise spectrum explicitly and discuss the detectability in detail.
+In addition, it would be interesting to discuss the ability to distinguish between models with future experiments based on the SGWB anisotropies.
+We will leave those to our future work.